tatsumoto-ren/tatsumoto-ren.github.io/blog/minimum-amount-of-anki.md

 Maybe Anki needs to be completely replaced by another SRS.

 I still use Anki because the benefits outweigh the costs.
-The way I think about it is that some amount of Anki is better than no Anki at all.
+The way I think about it is that some amount of Anki is better than no Anki at all, provided you do daily immersion.
+Without [mass immersion](mass-immersion.html) Anki is not very effective.
-Anki helps you learn more efficiently than you would be doing otherwise.
+When using Anki as a supplement to immersion, it helps you learn more efficiently than you would be doing otherwise.
 If you power through and do just 20 reviews a day, that's 20 words that you won't forget for quite some time.